po1sigala/live/01-Class-Content/01-HTML-Git-CSS/02-Challenge/README.md

 ## Grading Requirements

-> **Note**: If a homework assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
+> **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
 Examples of incomplete submissions include the following:
 >
 > * A repository that has no code
 >